flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

   }
 }

-// A Widget that extracts the necessary arguments from the ModalRoute. class ExtractArgumentsScreen extends StatelessWidget {
+// A Widget that extracts the necessary arguments from
+// the ModalRoute.
+class ExtractArgumentsScreen extends StatelessWidget {
   static const routeName = '/extractArguments';

   @override
   Widget build(BuildContext context) {
-    // Extract the arguments from the current ModalRoute settings and cast
+    // Extract the arguments from the current ModalRoute
-    // them as ScreenArguments.
-    final ScreenArguments args = ModalRoute.of(context).settings.arguments;
+    // settings and cast them as ScreenArguments. final ScreenArguments args =
+        ModalRoute.of(context)!.settings.arguments as ScreenArguments;

     return Scaffold(
       appBar: AppBar(